Every brand wants optimum visibility in the search results. Try though they might, most fail.

 You have to get good at it.
 You have to make more than you spend.

-Let’s look at seven ways to avoid burning money on AdWords, so you can prosper from the world’s most used ad network.
+Let’s look at seven ways to avoid burning money on Google Ads, so you can prosper from the world’s most used ad network.

 If not contained, click fraud can murder your PPC budget.
 Last year, CNBC reported alarming stats on the matter: